enisdenjo/graphql-ws/docs/interfaces/_server_.serveroptions.md

 payload (`connectionParams` on the client) is present in the `Context.connectionParams`.

-- Returning `true` from the callback will allow the client to connect.
+- Returning `true` or nothing from the callback will allow the client to connect.

 - Returning `false` from the callback will